-When Catherine was around 13 years old, she had a romantic relationship with her music teacher, Henry Mannock (aka Manox or Mannox), who had been employed to teach her to play the virginals, a keyboard instrument.
-When later questioned about their relationship (in 1541, when Catherine was charged with treason), both denied ever having had intercourse.
+When Catherine was around 13 years old, she is said to have had a relationship with her music teacher, Henry Mannock (aka Manox or Mannox), who had been employed to teach her to play the virginals, a keyboard instrument.
+When later questioned about it (in 1541, when Catherine was charged with treason), both denied ever having had intercourse.

 Catherine had a longer, sexual relationship with a young noble, Francis Dereham, who was a secretary in her grandmother’s household, between 1537 and 1539.
 The pair “almost certainly became lovers, addressing each other as ‘husband’ and ‘wife’; Francis even entrusted her with his money whilst he was travelling,” says Philippa Gregory.
 But the jealous Mannock informed the Dowager Duchess, who quickly put an end to the relationship.

 Writing for BBC History Magazine in 2016, the academic historian Josephine Wilkinson claimed that Catherine Howard’s relationships with Mannock and Dereham had been non-consensual.